s2l1/Headless-Samourai-Dojo/README.md

 # bitcoind configuration
 # ~/.bitcoin/bitcoin.conf

-rpcbind=127.0.0.1 (needed for other services running on nodl) rpcbind=10.0.1.95 (local ip of where bitcoind is) rpcport=8332(port used to access rpc) rpcuser=xxxxxxxx(username for rpc access) rpcpassword=xxxxxx(password for rpc access) rpcallowip=127.0.0.1(may not be but was there already so left) rpcallowip=10.0.1.2 (local ip of where Dojo is)
+rpcbind=127.0.0.1 (needed for other services) rpcbind=10.0.1.95 (local ip of where bitcoind is) rpcport=8332 (port used to access rpc) rpcuser=xxxxxxxx (username for rpc access) rpcpassword=xxxxxx (password for rpc access) rpcallowip=127.0.0.1 (may not be but was there already so left) rpcallowip=10.0.1.2 (local ip of where Dojo is)

-txindex=1 (builds bitcoin transaction index)
+txindex=1 (builds bitcoin transaction index) server=1 (force bitcoind to accept JSON-RPC commands)

-zmqpubhashblock=tcp://0.0.0.0:29000 (no idea what any of these mean).
-Needed per Dojo guides zmqpubrawblock=tcp://0.0.0.0:29000 (existing from nodl for services) zmqpubrawtx=tcp://0.0.0.0:29001 (same)

-$ nano ~/.bitcoin/bitcoin.conf
+zmqpubrawblock=tcp://127.0.0.1:28332
+zmqpubrawtx=tcp://127.0.0.1:28333
+zmqpubhashblock=tcp://127.0.0.1:28334

-# add / change:
+# tor:
 proxy=127.0.0.1:9050
 bind=127.0.0.1
 listenonion=1

 ```
 Let’s start “bitcoind” manually.
 Monitor the log file a few minutes to see if it works fine It may stop at “dnsseed thread exit”, that’s ok.
 Exit the logfile monitoring with Ctrl-C, check the blockchain info, if there are no errors, then stop “bitcoind” again.
 ```